mclacore/passh/README.md

 <!---
 Setting up collections:

-- Collections will be their own database files
+- Collections will be their own tables
-- Database files will need to be stored _somewhere_
+- Database file will need to be stored _somewhere_
 - Need to decrypt on db call, then encrypt after db call
 - Need fast decrypt/encrypt
 - Double encryption on passwords?